 Mark Lane, Friday Evening, Nov.
-10. DURING the week prices have gradually advanced for all descriptions of Wheat on the spot, f. o. b., and floating, and they now stand at the highest point they had touched pre-vious to the recent decline.
+10. During the week prices have gradually advanced for all descriptions of Wheat on the spot, f. o. b., and floating, and they now stand at the highest point they had touched prethey now stand at the highest point they had touched previous to the recent decline.

 At Rostock Wheat is now held for 71s., f. o. b.
-Danish; 66s, to 68s., cost and freight to London or East Coast.
-Barley is held with greater firmness, and very little offer-ing f. o. b.
-Oats also maintain their position-421b.
+Danish, 66s. to 66s., cost and freight to London or East Coast.

+Barley is held with greater firmness, and very little offering f. o. b.
+Oats also maintain their position-42 lb.
 Embden Oats are 29s.
-6d., cost and freight; 421b.
-Swedish black 29s., cost and freight; and 361b. white Oats 27s.
-6d., cost and freight from Hamburg-21 for prompt shipment.
-Now Freight from Hamburg-all for prompt shipment.
-New York prices of Wheat and Flour have advanced again con-siderably, and it is now almost certain that our supplies from there this year will be most unimportant.
+6d., cost and freight; 42 lb.
+Swedish black 29s., cost and freight; and 36 lb. white Oats 27s.
+6d., cost and freight from Hamburg-all for prompt shipment.
+New York prices of Wheat and Flour have advanced again considerably, and it is now almost certain that our supplies siderably, and it is now almost certain that our supplies from there this year will be most unimportant.
 The French markets continue to droop.